First Korean Congress 1919

 I am always grateful for the people in my life who push me to do things.
 Who knows when I'll have another chance like today to be a part of something where all traffic is stopped for you? πŸ˜†

-We headed to Plays & Players Theatre on Delancey Street, Philadelphia, where you can see the plaque shown above.
-It was here in this spot where the First Korean Congress was assembled by Phillip Jaisohn from April 12-14, 1919.
+We headed to the Plays & Players Theatre on Delancey Street, Philadelphia, where you can see the plaque shown above.
+It was here in this spot that the First Korean Congress was assembled by Phillip Jaisohn from April 12-14, 1919.
 The First Korean Congress came about as a reaction to the March 1st Movement in Korea.

 Image courtesy of Wikipedia.

 The old picture above is of the delegates who created the First Korean Congress on Delancey Street, Philadelphia.
 The picture of my kids standing in front of the red door is the same door pictured in the 1919 picture of the First Korean Congress.
-Needless to say, I am happy that I thought to take a picture of my kiddos where an important event in Korean-American history happened.
+Needless to say, I am happy that I thought to take a picture of my kids where an important event in Korean-American history happened.

 The March 1st Movement was a peaceful protest that proclaimed independence from the Imperial Japanese.
 There were more than 2 million Koreans who participated in over 1500 demonstrations in support of the freedom of Korea.